Fatal Car Accidents in San Diego: What Families Must Know

 5. Statute of Limitations

-In California, the statute of limitations for filing a wrongful death lawsuit is generally two years from the date of death.
+In California, the statute of limitations for a car accident claim — including wrongful death — is generally two years from the date of death (CCP §335.1).
 However, certain circumstances may shorten or extend this deadline:

 • Claims involving government entities must be filed within six months.